-For example, your customer emails you a digital photo and requests that you convert part of the photo into black and white.
+Your customer emails you a digital photo and requests that you convert part of the photo into black and white.
 When the service is complete, you email the photo back to your customer.
 PST does not apply because you have not provided any tangible goods.